AnthonySteele/anthonysteele.github.io/TheBugThatTookAYearToFix.md

 Here is another war story.

 One of the issues that was raised to the team that I was on, was an order that could not be processed.
 Just one order at a time.
-Once in a while, For no clear reason.
+Once in a while, for no clear reason.
 Everything looked good, and yet it failed.

 The cause was eventually tracked down, and the fix applied, but that took the best part of a year of intermittent effort.